Without Carlos Vela, Diego Rossi, or Bob Bradley: This is how LAFC is dismantled

 In total he achieved 206 points and personally remains the second most winning coach in MLS history and commanded the first team that defeated three Liga MX teams in the same Concachampions season: León, Cruz Azul and America.

-His next destination is practically written: Toronto, where his son Michael plays, and where his brother, Jeff works.
+His next destination is practically written: Toronto, the team where his son Michael plays, and where his brother, Jeff works.

 They are not the only ones leaving the LAFC